jiaohehu/NPreview/DOC-diagram.md

 However, you can ask to draw a circle of a different diameter by setting the 'diameter' configuration parameter.

-The only command that might behave a little differently is the `drawpath` command, in which case all points of the path is to be drawn as a path.
+The only command that might behave a little differently is the `drawline` command, in which case all points of the path is to be drawn as part of line segments, which connect two neighboring points.
-This command is probably the most flexible, take advantage of the straight line and curve line drawing capabilities of the MetaPost.
-As of writing, it can only draw either a straight line or a curved line.
-For example, following will draw two line segments connecting three path points.

-    drawpath (1,1) (2,2) (3,4)
+    drawline (1,1) (2,2) (3,4)

 You can close a path by including a "null" point using the notation of "()".

-    drawpath (1,1) (2,2) ()

-However, MetaPost allows for the flexibility to draw a mixed of straight lines and curved lines, and also allows for specifying individual Bezier curve points by its ownn control points.
-These features are currently not supported by Diagram.

-The configuration parameter can also be specified as a list of parameters one for each points in the path.
-For example, you can specify that three circles to be drawn at three different location each with a different diameter such as follows.

-    set diameter 5 \\ 10 \\ 15
-    drawfullcircle (1,1) (2,2) (3,4)
+    drawline (1,1) (2,2) (3,4) ()

-If only a single diameter is set, then all three circles will share the same diameter.
+If the 'curve' property is also set, which is a string such as 'up' or 'down', then the entire path is considered to represent a curve, where the text of the 'curve' property is to set the initial direction of the curve.
+Thus, following command will draw a curved line that go through all the points of this path.

-    set diameter 5
+    set curve up
-    drawfullcircle (1,1) (2,2) (3,4)

-If two diameters are provided, then the third circle will use the diameter for the second circle, which is 10.

-    set diameter 5 \\ 10
-    drawfullcircle (1,1) (2,2) (3,4)
+    drawline (1,1) (2,2) (3,4) ()

-Almost all configuration parameters are to be treated this way.
-Thus, when setting to a single value,  it will be repeated for all coordinates.
-However, if a list is specified, then they will each be assigned the next one in the same order.
-If the list is shorted, the last item on the list will be used.
-If the list is longer than the coordinates themselves, extra values are disregarded.

-Even the `drawlabel` command is to behave the same way.
-Unlike the `label` command and its variants, which only draw a single text label, the `drawlabel` command is designed to draw multiple labels just like `drawdot` command.
-Each point in the path is to be interpreted as a separate location for the label.
-As usual, the same text label is to be used for all points,  unless the text label is specified as a list.
-For example, following will place the label "A" at (1,1), "B" at (2,2), and "C" at (3,4).
+When drawing label text, the 'label' and 'align' parameter can have multiple entries separated by double-backslash such as following:

-    set label A\\B\\C
+    set label A \\ B \\ C
+    set align rt \\ lft \\ top
     drawlabel (1,1) (2,2) (3,4)

-Without exception, the appearance of a double-backslash sequence is always to be interpreted as a "magic string" in a configuration parameter.
-This will not be a problem for all configuration parameters except for the label.
-In the rare case where a double-backslash needs to be included as part of the text itself, you will then need to use the `label` command and its variants.
-The `label` command and its variants will interpret all letters of the `label` parameter literally, thus allowing you to display a text label with double-backslash characters.
-In addition, the `label` command and its variants will only interpret the first point of a path expression.
-Thus, in the following example the label text is shown literally as "A\\B\\C", and it is only to be shown at location (1,1).

-    set label A\\B\\C
-    label (1,1) (2,2) (3,4)

-As of late, all "draw" commands will also allow for a label to be specified as part of the parameters.
-However, if the label is to appear, it MUST appear at the beginning of before all coordinates.
-In addition, it must also be placed inside a set of curly braces.
-For example, following can be considered a short cut for running the `set label` command followed by `drawlabel` command.
+This will draw the label "A", "B", and "C" respectly each at a different point that is (1,1), (2,2), (3,4), and each with a different alignment that is right, left, and top.

+Note that only the 'label' and 'align' parameters are to be treated this way and only by the `drawlabel` command.
+All other parameters will always be treated as a single value.

+For this reason, the `drawlabel` command allows an optional parameter before the coordinates to be used to specify the text to be drawn, such that the text does not always have to be specified by the `set label` command.
+However, it will still use the 'align' parameter that was previously set.

     drawlabel {A\\B\\C} (1,1) (2,2) (3,4)

-Note that when a label is specified in this way, the 'label' parameter WILL be modified and set to the new value.
+In addition, when a text label is provided by the `drawlabel` command, it is then set as the latest value of the 'label' parameter..

 # The set command

 The set command is used to configure and also provides information that aides or otherwise provides critical information for other commands.
-For example, the drawtext and label command uses the 'text' option to fetch the actual text to be drawn.
+For example, the `drawlabel` and label command uses the 'text' option to fetch the actual text to be drawn.

 Following are examples of using this command for setting the options.

-    set text  Points
+    set label  Points
     set width  29
     set height  12